 Switzerland went from a largely rural country to an urban one from 1930 to 2000.

-In 2001, the first series of seven bilateral agreements between Switzerland and the EU took effect, liberalizing trade ties and including the free movement of persons.
+In 2001, seven bilateral agreements liberalised trade ties between Switzerland and the EU, including the free movement of persons.

-In 2002, Switzerland became a full member of the United Nations, marking the first time a state joined the UN by referendum.
+In 2002 Switzerland became a full member of the United Nations, leaving Vatican City as the last widely recognised state without full UN membership.

-In 2002, Switzerland became a full member of the United Nations.
+In 2002, Switzerland became a full member of the United Nations, joining by referendum.
+This marked a departure from its traditional neutrality.

-In 2002, Switzerland joined the United Nations, marking a shift from its longstanding neutrality policy.
+In 2002, Switzerland joined the United Nations, furthering its active role in foreign policy and global governance.

-On May 18, 2003, two anti-nuclear referendums were defeated: Moratorium Plus and Electricity Without Nuclear.
+In May 2003, two anti-nuclear referendums were defeated: Moratorium Plus and Electricity Without Nuclear.

-In 2003, the Swiss sailing team Alinghi was the first European team to win the America's Cup.
+In 2003, the Swiss sailing team Alinghi became the first European team to win the America's Cup.

-Since 2003, the seven seats in the Federal Council have been distributed according to the "magic formula".
+Since 2003, the seven seats in the Federal Council have been distributed among the four major political parties.

-In 2004, a second series of agreements between Switzerland and the EU, covering nine areas including the Schengen Treaty and the Dublin Convention, was signed.
+In 2004, a second series of agreements between Switzerland and the EU covering nine areas was signed, including the Schengen Treaty and the Dublin Convention.

-In 2004, approximately 25% of employees in Switzerland belonged to a trade union, and population growth reached 0.52% due to net immigration.
+In 2004, about 25% of employees belonged to a trade union, and population growth (from net immigration) reached 0.52% of the population.

 On 5 June 2005, Swiss voters agreed by a 55% majority to join the Schengen treaty.